ivanlopez/grunt-wp-bootstrap-theme/README.md

 ## Usage

 At the command-line, cd into an empty directory, run this command and follow the prompts.
+Due to having fonts you need to use --force.
+I plan to update it soon so that you don't need to user --force.

 ```
-grunt-init wp-bootsrap-theme
+grunt-init wp-bootsrap-theme --force
 ```

 _Note that this template will generate files in the current directory, so be sure to change to a new directory first if you don't want to overwrite existing files._